GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/dev.md

 ## New Resource

-1. Verify the resource does not already exist in the resources [list](./schemas/resources.md).
+1. Verify if the resource already exists in the resources [list](./schemas/resources.md).

 1. If it does not exist, add a new